What does Teens Turning Green hope to accomplish?

 Do I have to be eco-friendly to participate?

 Nope!
 TTG aims to inspire a transition from conventional thinking to a more conscious perspective.
 Regardless of current knowledge and lifestyle practices, if you are open to change, ready to learn, and want to make a difference, you are the perfect candidate to participate in TTG.
-We are excited to have you!

 How can my school be involved?